 Born 1894 son of farmer Henry and Kate FROST of North Yeo Farm Edingworth.
 He was placed on the reserve of the Irish Guards in Dec 1915 and was later mobilised 1918.
-After June his in father's appeal for his exemption as a farmers son, was refused.
+June After his father's his appeal for exemption as a farmers son, was refused.

-Due to ill health he was transferred to the Labour Corps

-of the 626th Agricultural Co at Taunton in November 1918.
+Due to ill health he was transferred to the Labour Corps of the 626th Agricultural Co at Taunton in November 1918.